 Variable Description Default " <csrf-rule_name>"</csrf-rule_name> Enter the name of a new or existing rule.
 The maximum length is 63 characters.
 To display the list of existing rules, enter: edit ?
-No default. action {alert alert_deny block-period deny_no_log} Enter the action that FortiWeb takes when it detects a missing or incorrect anti-CSRF parameter: alert-Accept the request and generate an alert email, a log message, or both. alert_deny-Block the request (reset the connection) and generate an alert email, a log message, or both. alert You can customize the web page that FortiWeb returns to the client with the HTTP status code. • block-period-Block subsequent requests from the client for a number of seconds.
-Also configure block-period <seconds_int> on page 376. • deny_no_log-Deny a request.
-Do not generate a log message.</seconds_int>
+No default. action {alert alert_deny block-period deny_no_log} Enter the action that FortiWeb takes when it detects a missing or incorrect anti-CSRF parameter: alert-Accept the request and generate an alert email, a log message, or both. alert_deny-Block the request (reset the connection) and generate an alert email, a log message, or both.
+You can customize the web page that FortiWeb returns to the client with the HTTP status code. block-period-Block subsequent requests from the client for a number of seconds.
+Also configure alert block-period <seconds_int> on page 393. • deny_no_log-Deny a request.
+Do not generate a log message.</seconds_int> Note: Logging and alert email occur only if the corresponding settings are enabled and configured.
+For details, see log disk on page 65 and log alertMail on page 59.

-Variable Description Default Note: Logging and alert email occur only if the corresponding settings are enabled and configured.
-For details, see log disk on page 63 and log alertMail on page 57. block-period <seconds_int></seconds_int> Enter the number of seconds that you want to block subsequent requests from the client after the FortiWeb appliance detects a CSRF attack.
+Variable Description Default block-period <seconds_int></seconds_int> Enter the number of seconds that you want to block subsequent requests from the client after the FortiWeb appliance detects a CSRF attack.
 The valid range is 1-3,600 seconds.
-This setting applies only if action {alert alert_deny block-period deny_no_log} on page 375 is block-period.
+This setting applies only if action {alert alert_deny block-period deny_no_log} on page 392 is block-period.
 600 severity {High Medium Low Info} Select the severity level to use in any logs and reports that FortiWeb generates when a violation of this rule occurs.
 Low trigger <trigger-policy name></trigger-policy Enter the name of the trigger to apply when this rule is violated.
-For details, see log trigger-policy on page 90.
+For details, see log trigger-policy on page 92.
 The maximum length is 63 characters.
 To display the list of existing trigger policies, enter: set trigger?
 No default. <entry_index></entry_index> Enter the index number of the individual entry in the table.
 No default. host <host_name></host_name> Enter a protected host name (either a web host name or IP address) that the Host: field of the HTTP request matches.
-This setting applies only if host-status {enable disable} on page 376 is enable.
+This setting applies only if host-status {enable disable} on page 393 is enable .
 No default. request-url <url_str></url_str> Enter either a literal URL or regular expression, depending on the value of request-type.
 No default. host-status {enable disable} Enter enableto apply this rule only to HTTP requests for specific web hosts.
 Also configure host.
-Disable to match the rule based on the URL and any parameter filter only. disable request-type {plain regular} Select whether request-url <url_str> on page 376 contains a literal URL (plain), or a regular expression designed to match multiple URLs (regular).</url_str> plain parameter-filter {enable disable} Enter enable to specify a parameter name and value to match.
+Disable to match the rule based on the URL and any parameter filter only. disable request-type {plain regular} Select whether request-url <url_str> on page 393 contains a literal URL (plain), or a regular expression designed to match multiple URLs (regular).</url_str> plain parameter-filter {enable disable} Enter enable to specify a parameter name and value to match.
 The parameter can be located in either the URL or the HTTP body of a request. disable parameter-name parameter-name_str> Enter the name of the parameter name to match.
-No default.
+No default. parameter-value-type {plain regular} Select whether parameter-value plain

-Variable Description Default parameter-value-type {plain regular} Select whether parameter-value <parameter-value_str> on page 377 contains a literal value (plain) or a regular expression designed to match multiple parameters (regular).</parameter-value_str> plain parameter-value <parameter-value_str></parameter-value_str> Enter either a literal parameter or regular expression, depending on the value of parameter-value-type {plain regular} on page 377.
+Variable Description Default parameter-value <parameter-value_str></parameter-value_str> Enter either a literal parameter or regular expression, depending on the value of parameter-value-type {plain regular} on page 393.
 No default.
-To match any parameter value, for parameter-value- type, enter regular, and for parameter-value, enter (asterisk).
+To match any parameter value, for parameter-value-type, enter regular, and for parameter-value, enter (asterisk).

-The web page csrf login.html contains the following HTML form:
+The web page csrf_login.html contains the following HTML form: